Mechanical Engineering Intern Jobs in USA with Visa Sponsorship

 How to find Mechanical Engineering Intern jobs with visa sponsorship?

 To find Mechanical Engineering Intern positions with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
-Focus on applying to large manufacturing companies, automotive firms, aerospace corporations, and engineering consultancies that commonly offer F-1 OPT, J-1, or H-1B sponsorship for mechanical engineering interns.
+Focus on applying to large manufacturing companies, automotive firms, aerospace corporations, and engineering consultancies that commonly offer F-1 OPT, J-1 visa, or H-1B sponsorship for mechanical engineering interns.
 These industries regularly hire international talent and have established visa sponsorship processes.

 What degree do I need for mechanical engineering visa sponsorship?